If you see a chatbot widget showing product recommendations as you browse the website, it’s called a marketing strategy.

 Quick Note: When building a ticketing bot, avoid adding questions like “Sorry, I didn’t get you.
 Can you repeat?”.
 That’s because it is a ticketing bot that will create a ticket if it doesn’t understand the question.
 However, do give the option between creating a ticket and answering it via FAQs to help customers save time.

-6. Let Your Army of Operators be on Standby
+6. Let Your Army of Operators Be on Standby

 Chatbots are quick to respond to your customer’s incoming messages.
 However, they can’t answer all the questions.
 Still, chatbots can be great at helping customers meet the right operator who can answer their questions faster.